-I'm at London's Alexandra Palace, which is in the middle of being commandeered by the combined wallets of Production Company Endemol, Retail Chain GAME and Processed Meat Supplier Mattessons.
-I'm at Legends of Gaming, a live event organised to show off seven of the UK's biggest gaming YouTube stars to an audience who've paid £21.99 each for the privilege.
+I'm at London's Alexandra Palace, which is in the middle of being commandeered by the combined wallets of Production Company Endemol, Retail Chain GAME, and Processed Meat Supplier Mattessons.
+I'm at Legends of Gaming, a live event organized to show off seven of the UK's biggest gaming YouTube stars to an audience who've paid £21.99 [$33.85] each for the privilege.
 It's a One Day Only competitive gaming stage show, pitched with a few star names like Syndicate and Ali-A. It doesn't matter if you've never heard of them.
 They're doing fine.

 Legends of Gaming is aimed at children.
 I don't wholly learn this until I'm lining up to go inside.
 I had the suspicion that the crowd would skew young, because it's the weekend before the British school holidays end and the event starts long before you absolutely have to leave the sofa you've stubbornly occupied the night before.
 But I am soon made certain that the age range of people who'd go to an event where you can see Minecraft YouTubers is the same as people who would have been extras on Byker Grove.

 Two lads from Hollyoaks are warming up the crowd.
 They're the MCs for the duration, appearing at once as if they're genuinely too talented to be here while earning probably the correct amount of money to set those intrusive thoughts aside.
 Big Names (trust me) Wroetoshaw and Calfreezy take the stage to massive applause.
 In collective scale, at least: the applause is produced solely from tiny hands.